Amazon Australia Guide

 Amazon Prime Video & Twitch Prime

 Amazon Prime Video is a movie and TV show video streaming on demand service much like Netflix or Hulu.
-We’ve already written a guide to Amazon Prime Video, however, we may get to see more localised content or expansions now that Amazon is properly operating in the Australian market just as we saw with the arrival of Netflix in Australia.
+We may get to see more localised content or expansions now that Amazon is properly operating in the Australian market just as we saw with the arrival of Netflix in Australia.

 Twitch Prime is included with a Prime Video subscription, and offers special benefits to Twitch users including free in-game loot, ad-free viewing, and channel subscriptions.
 For those who aren’t active in the gaming scene, Twitch is a sort of combination video streaming and social media platform for gamers, where you can watch your favourite gamers play live.

 As part of its quest to become a one-stop-shop for a huge number of online activities, Amazon offers its own cloud file and photo storage platform.
 Members receive a 5 GB storage limit for free, with subscription plans for greater storage ranging from 100 GB for $24.99 per year up to 30 TB for $3,749 per year.